Hobart

 What are some of the major infrastructure and planning changes likely to influence Hobart?

-Key infrastructure and planning changes likely to influence Hobart include: Royal Hobart Hospital Redevelopment - Stage 2 (Construction); In The Hanging Garden Cultural Precinct (Approved); Hobart City Deal (Construction); Macquarie Wharf Redevelopment (Hobart Port Precinct Capacity Improvements) (Planning); and The Tasman Hotel Lumina Function Centre (Construction).
+Key infrastructure and planning changes likely to influence Hobart include: Royal Hobart Hospital Redevelopment - Stage 2 (Construction); In The Hanging Garden Cultural Precinct (Approved); Hobart City Deal (Construction); Macquarie Point Stadium (Approved); and Macquarie Wharf Redevelopment (Hobart Port Precinct Capacity Improvements) (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Hobart?

-Infrastructure development impacting Hobart spans multiple sectors including Health & Medical, Communities, Precincts & Urban Renewal, and Tourism, among others.
+Infrastructure development impacting Hobart spans multiple sectors including Communities, Precincts & Urban Renewal, Tourism, and Health & Medical, among others.

 What is the scale of infrastructure investment impacting Hobart?